 Definition of a Stalling Podcast

-- A stalling podcast is a show that is unable to connect well with the listeners, or the number of downloads is declining.
+- A stalling podcast is a podcast that is unable to connect well with the listeners, or the number of downloads is declining.

-- Podfading happens when a show stops producing content.
+- Podfading happens when a podcast stops producing content.

 - It is important to note that each episode is different, so have different targets for each one.
 For example, a podcast about neurosurgeons in Melbourne and a podcast about ice cream must have different goals.